CarsonBull/mobileCICD/README.md

 ##### Roadmap

-* Add a way for users to define their pipelines.
+* Add a way for users to define their pipelines
+* Remove storage and logic around the pipeline from the webapp.
+* Allow the webapp to connect to different pipelines?
+(Still not entirely sure wht this would look like or what it means)

 ### Scheduler